hritik-agarwal/devnotes/05_Programming_Languages/c. JavaScript.md

 1. Global scope is when variables are declared outside of any function or block
 2. Local scope is when variables are declared directly inside a funcction
 3. Block scope is when variables are declared directly inside a block such as if, for, switch etc

+Hosting is when javascript goes through the compilation phase, it pulls up all the variables and functions declared to the top of their scope.

 <table>
   <tr>